 By pulling the skin away from tight muscles, blood flow and body fluid can circulate through the injured area more efficiently.
 This decreases inflammation and speeds up the natural healing process.
 Many physical therapists, athletic trainers, physicians and athletes are using Kinesio tape to maintain exercise when injured.

 At Anatomix Physical Therapy, our physical therapists are experts in evaluating your pain and can provide effective taping strategies to improve joint stability and enhance your performance.

-Contact us today at Hammond & Mandeville, LA centers for more information on how we can help you live pain-free!
+Contact us today at Hammond & Mandeville, LA centers for more information on how our physical therapist can help you live pain-free!